The panorama is impressive, but it’s another sort of vision that drives this vibrant and captivating cultural venue.

 In the towering main hall of the center, one side is dominated by the elegantly sloping white bowl shape of the LSU Manship Theatre.
-With 325 seats, and not a bad one in the house, I envy the audience that experienced folk music legend Arlo Guthrie, the youthful Soul Street Dance Company and the Latin-tinged rock of the Iguanas in this unique space.
+With 325 seats, and not a bad one in the house, one envies the audience that experienced folk music legend Arlo Guthrie, the youthful Soul Street Dance Company and the Latin-tinged rock of the Iguanas in this unique space.

-Just down the hall, I peek into a pair of black box theaters.
+Just down the hall are a pair of black box theaters.
 Part of the Shaw Center's vitality comes from having so many different arts organizations working in close proximity within its walls.
 The pair of gallery spaces on the first floor is an example of just how much diversity this arrangement offers.
-I first visit the Brunner Gallery, created by gallery director Susan Brunner and sculptor Rick Brunner.
-Their walls feature well-known and emerging regional artists such as sculptor Claudia Meyer and painter Dennis Campay, and the space proves as hip and original as any big city art gallery.
-A short walk to the other side of the lobby brings me to the LSU School of Art Gallery.
+These versatile spaces are referred to as "artistic labs."
+A short walk to the other side of the lobby reveals the LSU School of Art Gallery.
 Both galleries change exhibits frequently.

-On the fourth floor, I wander out to a terrace, a favorite venue for wedding receptions and photo shoots.
+The fourth floor features a terrace, a favorite venue for wedding receptions and photo shoots.
 Partially shaded by a trellis, it offers outdoor seating and even sports its own sculpture garden.

-Here I relax and read up on the history of the Shaw Center.
-I learn that its roots go back to plans in the late 1990s to build a new art museum for LSU on the outskirts of town.
+The history of the Shaw Center is quite interesting.
+Its roots go back to plans in the late 1990s to build a new art museum for LSU on the outskirts of town.
 In 2000, however, a consortium of university officials, government leaders and local nonprofits agreed that a larger vision could be fulfilled.
 The Arts Council was already redeveloping a downtown property and a performing arts center.
 Why not combine these plans with LSU's new museum and its School of Art to create a downtown multi-use arts hub?
 That vision led to the Shaw Center just five years later.

-Finally it was time to see the museum concept that started it all.
-A quick elevator ride delivers me to the LSU Museum of Ar.
-I start with a turn through the visiting Rodin exhibit, with its original sculpture and exhibits on the French master's own influences.
-Then I come to the museum's permanent collection with displays of Newcomb pottery, Chinese jade, Louisiana-made furniture, 19th-century landscapes, mid-century lithographs and paintings by self-taught Louisiana artist Clementine Hunter.
-In another room I find "LSU Art Past and Present," an ever-changing exhibit of work by LSU students and professors.
+Finally, visit the museum concept that started it all.
+A quick elevator ride delivers you to the LSU Museum of Art.
+The north end gallery features visiting exhibitions.
+The museum's permanent collection displays of Newcomb pottery, Chinese jade, Louisiana-made furniture, 19th-century landscapes, mid-century lithographs and paintings by self-taught Louisiana artist Clementine Hunter.
+In another room, view "LSU Art Past and Present," an ever-changing exhibit of work by LSU students and professors.